elastic/kibana/src/legacy/core_plugins/ui_metric/README.md

 ### Disallowed characters

 The colon character (`:`) should not be used in app name or event names.
-Colons play a sepcial role in how metrics are stored as saved objects.
+Colons play a special role in how metrics are stored as saved objects.

 ### Tracking timed interactions